Opthimo/LaTeX-Bibliographies-and-Citations/README.md

 ## Questions

 1. What happens if you omit `bibtex` from the compilation sequence?

+If you omit bibtex from the compilation, citation references and the bibliography won't appear correctly—they’ll show as placeholders like [?].

 2. Why is a `.bib` file preferred over hardcoded bibliographies?

+A .bib file separates content from formatting, allowing automatic styling and easier updates across many entries.

 3. What is the difference between `\cite{}` and `\parencite{}`?

+\cite{} is a generic citation command (style depends on the bibliography package), while \parencite{} (from biblatex) places citations in parentheses, often used in author-year styles.

 4. How can BibTeX help maintain consistency across multiple documents?

+BibTeX ensures consistent formatting and referencing by using the same .bib database and citation style across documents.

 5. Can you reuse `references.bib` in future projects?
 Why?

+Yes, references.bib can be reused to save time and maintain a personal, growing bibliography for future projects.

 ## Advice